 - A short summary of activities accomplished in the past, if any.

 - Brief description of the security management practices (ensuring the security of employees, partners and activities) used by the organisation, if necessary.

 - Data on total revenues and expenditures in the previous year.

 - Data on overall annual provisional budget for the year of the request.

 - A complete list of past and current donors.

 - Indication of whether the applicant has had funding difficulties in the past and the specific the reasons.

 4. The request for funding

-- Indication whether the applicant has presented this application to other potential donors.
-If so, applicant has to provide the name of the donor, the amount requested and provide information as to the results of applicant’s efforts to secure funding – whether positive or negative and the reasons.
+- Indication of whether the applicant has presented this application to other potential donors.
+If so, the applicant has to provide the name of the donor, the amount requested and provide information as to the results of applicant’s efforts to secure funding – whether positive or negative and the reasons.

 ⇒ The application should not exceed approx. 10 pages.
 The candidates can express themselves freely in their application and are free to provide further details.